 How many teeth does a dog have?

-One of the reasons that our dog’s teeth go untouched by brush or paste is that a high number of them just don’t enjoy the experience.
-If you do have a puppy it’s a good idea to get it used to a daily brushing as early as possible.
+When you have 42 teeth, dental hygiene is essential.
+Dog’s teeth should be brushed regularly to keep them healthy, but despite this, most dogs don’t get their teeth brushed at all.
+One of the reasons our dog’s teeth go untouched by brush or paste is that many of them don’t enjoy the experience.
+If you do have a puppy, it’s a good idea to get it used to a daily brushing as early as possible.

 If you have never attempted to brush your dog’s teeth before, then here is a great video that shows you how.
 With the proper technique and encouragement, you may be surprised that it is good for your dog’s dental hygiene as well as the bond you have with your dog.